appacademy/graduated-job_seeker-program/week-2/js_eventloop_asynchronicity/README.md

 ```

-Although this tool might be difficult to think about practically, we've actually been using currying whenever we make container components!
+Although this tool might be difficult to think about practically, we've actually been using currying whenever we make container components using React and Redux!

 ```JavaScript
 export default connect(mapStateToProps)(TodoApp)